Uncover-F/TAS/README.md

 - 403 Access Denied to API.
 - 429 Rate Limit Reached.
 - 500 Internal server error.
+- Worker Threw Exception - make sure you provide input text, this is an issue we are currrently trying to fix.

 # Contribution:
 #### Note: To contribute/collaborate you will need to contact one of the following or create a pull request adressing a issue and it's solution.